solun-pm/cli/README.md

 # Solun-CLI

-Solun-CLI is a command line interface tool for uploading files to Solun.
+Solun-CLI is a command line interface tool for uploading and downloading files from Solun.

 ## Installation